akimwong/1_OnPremise/Journey/002/03_Regression/01_Titanic/Readme.md

 ### 2.1.
 Duplicates

-    Duplicates are entries that represent the same sample point multiple times.
-    Detecting such duplicates is not always easy, as each dataset might have a unique identifier features .
-So you might want to ignore them first.
-    And once you are aware about the number of duplicates in your dataset, you can simply drop them
+- Duplicates?:
+- Some reason?:

 ### 2.2.
 Missing values

 #### 2.2.1.
 Per sample

-- Samples where more than 50% of the feature values are missing (for those samples, filling the missing values with some replacement values is probably not a good idea)
+- Samples where more than 50% of the feature values are missing (filling the missing values with some replacement values is probably not a good idea)
 - Drop samples that have more than 20% of missing values.

 #### 2.2.2.
 Per Feature